-I thought it was a good idea to share some important components to those pieces since someone interested in Solarize Hudson Valley program is working with others in a condo too.
-Not sharing names here are the thoughts this person needed.
+I thought it was a good idea to share some important components.
+Especially to those pieces since someone interested in Solarize Hudson Valley program.
+I mean those that are in a condo too.
+Not sharing names here, yet the thoughts of these people are needed.

 Example 1 – Chicago Family

 A family in Chicago in a condominium unit installed solar energy.
 Since homeowners of a condominium do not own exclusive roof rights to the roof on their our building.
 So their condo unit installed a 1.7-kW solar system generating more than enough power for their unit.
 Here’s how they did it.

 Approach the condo board and concur to these basic promises to help deter the board’s concerns:

 Use the adjustable, ballasted pan system.
 One that’s also weighed down by cement blocks.
 All to mount the panels.
 This also allows the panels to be moved for roof maintenance.
 Moreover and to adjust their angle.
 All by 20 degrees depending on the sun’s seasonal angle.

 All wiring runs down the back of the building.